 The largest known handmade paper (53 x 31 inches).

-A natural, textured surface on book, text and cover papers.
+A naturally textured surface on book, text, and cover papers.

 The point at the top of a character such as an uppercase A.